Canon M6 vs T5i

-The Canon EOS M6 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2013.
+The Canon EOS M6 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in February 2017 and March 2013.
 The M6 is a mirrorless interchangeable lens camera, while the T5i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M6 has a resolution of 24 megapixel, whereas the T5i provides 17.9 MP.
+The M6 has a resolution of 24 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (75 percent) than the Canon M6.
 Moreover, the T5i is substantially heavier (49 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon M6||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779||ebay.com|

 |2.||Canon T5i||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||ebay.com|

 |3.||Canon M6 Mark II||120 mm||70 mm||49 mm||408 g||305||n||Aug 2019||849||ebay.com|